 MLT 280 - Internship III /Clinical Chemistry 3.5 Credits

 Provides the student with clinical laboratory experience in the principles and procedures of clinical chemistry.
 Emphasis is placed on the implementation of knowledge and technical skills in a clinical environment.
-Prerequisite or Co-Requisite: MLT 242 Clinical Chemistry II (Contact hours - 157.5)
+(Contact hours - 157.5)